jamescherti/minimal-emacs.d/README.md

 ### Automatically compile Emacs Lisp libraries

+The auto-compile package automates the byte-compilation of Emacs Lisp files, ensuring that your code runs more efficiently by converting it to byte-code.
+This process reduces the load time and execution time of your Emacs configuration and other Lisp files, leading to faster performance.
+Additionally, auto-compile helps maintain an up-to-date and optimized configuration by recompiling files automatically when they are saved, eliminating the need for manual compilation and minimizing potential issues caused by outdated byte-code.

-Add the following to the beginning of `~/.emacs.d/post-init.el`, before all other `use-package` statements:
+To activate auto-compile, add the following to the beginning of `~/.emacs.d/post-init.el`, before all other `use-package` statements:
 ``` emacs-lisp
 (use-package auto-compile
   :ensure t